hyotang666/jingoh/doc/tester/debugger-was-invoked-p.F.md

 result := boolean

 ## Description:
-Tests arg is issue-of-multiple-values object or not.
+Tests arg is debugger-was-invoked object or not.
-When arg is issue-of-multiple-values object, returns T, otherwise NIL.
+When arg is debugger-was-invoked object, returns T, otherwise NIL.

 ## Example: